VaibhavSaini19/BootBlox/CONTRIBUTING.md

 Contributions are handled in the form of Pull Requests.
 You fork this repository, create a new branch, make relevant changes, and submit a Pull Request – once that's done we'll be able to review your PRs and merge them to the master branch.

+### Note:

+Please make sure to enable GitHub Actions under the `actions` tab in your fork, to pass all the CI test after making a PR

 ### Steps to add Code block:

 -   Fork the repo